pedrohrb7/pedrohrb7/README.md

 - Observability: Grafana, New Relic, SigNoz
 - Other: Linux, Docker, REST, GraphQL, Redis, Rabbitmq, Lua, C/C++, N8N

-I enjoy designing APIs and data models, implementing robust business logic, and shipping frontend experiences that feel fluid and natural.
-Outside of code I ride bikes, paint, and experiment with new tools and languages.

 ## Typical work
-- Architect and implement microservices and REST/GraphQL APIs
 - Build server-rendered and SPA frontends with Next.js and React
 - Implement mobile features and native-feeling flows with React Native
 - Set up CI/CD pipelines, automated testing, and DB migrations
-- Optimize database queries and schema design for scale
 - Instrument applications with metrics, logs, and traces; build Grafana dashboards and APM setups (New Relic / SigNoz); configure alerts and CloudWatch integration on AWS

 ## 🌐 Socials: